 Attraction involves the brain pathways that control “reward" behavior, which partly explains why the first few weeks or months of a relationship can be so exhilarating and all-consuming.

-Remember the first time you laid eyes on your husband or wife?
+Remember the first time you laid eyes on your partner?
 Or those early days when all you could do was think about him or her, to the exclusion of all other things reasonable and necessary?

 Well, we are not singular in this incapacitation, as studies have shown that early, hot love is associated with intense changes in emotion and attention, as well as reduced cognitive control that results in impaired ability to perform daily tasks, like study and work.